maximilian-salomon/mdxplain/docs/main_sites/overview.rst

 =================

 .. image:: ../images/mdxplain_overview.png
-   :width: 4961px
+   :width: 1944px
-   :height: 3391px
+   :height: 2000px
-   :scale: 10 %
+   :scale: 35 %
-   :alt: mdxplain overview
+   :alt: mdxplain overview diagram
+   :align: center

 mdxplain creates a complete analytical loop from raw simulation data to explainable observations.
-The framework transforms large-scale trajectory data into interpretable insights through feature calcuations, dimensionality reduction, clustering and comparisons.
+The framework transforms large-scale trajectory data into interpretable insights through feature calculations, dimensionality reduction, clustering and comparisons.

 Data Input
 ^^^^^^^^^^

-The pipeline begins with massive datasets compromisong of **1-100+ MD simulations**, each containing **100 to over a million frames**.
+The pipeline begins with massive datasets compromising of **1-100+ MD simulations**, each containing **100 to over a million frames**.
 The tagging system allows classification of different simulation conditions, mutations, or experimental variants.
 Both the raw data and associated metadata (tags and labels) are imported.